kevacointoolkit/keva.app/README.md

 # keva.app

-For running keva.app, you need setup few files.
+For running keva.app, you need a php server, kevacoin wallet and setup few files.
 You can change your own datas like user/password/port.

 # kevacoin.conf